 Who tends to frequent scrap yards?

-A typical scrap yard customer will be metal merchants that buy and sell scrap metal, or tradesmen such as electricians, plumbers, builders and other contractors who may work with or come into close contact with metals on a daily basis.
-Tradesmen may have scrap metal left over from a project or they may have found unused metals that can be recycled for a better use.
-Additionally, some homeowners may venture to scrap yards to recycle metallic appliances, piping and cabling that may crop up following a DIY renovation such as a new kitchen or bathroom.
+A typical scrap yard customer will be metal merchants that buy and sell scrap metal or tradespeople such as electricians, plumbers, builders and other contractors who may work with or come into close contact with metals daily.
+Tradesmen may have scrap metal left over from a project or have found unused metals that can be recycled for better use.
+Additionally, some homeowners may venture to scrap yards to recycle metallic appliances, piping and cabling that may crop up following a DIY renovation, such as a new kitchen or bathroom.

 What happens in a scrap yard?

-Tradesmen, homeowners and merchants visit scrap yards to recycle metals and get paid by type and weight of the metals they have.
-Metal merchants will buy metal materials for processing and recycling, this recycled metal will help make new products.
-The value of each metal is dependant on what type of metal it is and its weight at point of sale.
+Tradesmen, homeowners and merchants visit scrap yards to recycle metals and get paid for the type and weight of the metals they have.
+Metal merchants will buy metal materials for processing and recycling, and this recycled metal will help make new products.
+Each metal’s value depends on what type of metal it is and its weight at the point of sale.